RileyLee95/M-GATCF/README.md

 - sklearn == 0.19.1

 ## Guideline to re-run models
-- I run all experiments on the Golab
+- I ran all experiments on the Golab
 - All arguments for training different models are included in the "M_GATCF_notebook" nootbook, it's self- explained.

 ## Acknowledgement